All Episodes

 It costs nothing.

-New York Times had the story on what is this?
+New York Times had the story on, what is this?

-This is uh hey, it was Saturday.
+This is, hey, it was Saturday.

 Counting on failure.

-Energy Chairman floats carbon tax.
+Energy chairman floats carbon tax.

-Powerful House Democrat said Friday he planned to propose a steep new carbon tax that would raise the cost of burning oil, gas, and coal in a move that could shake up the political debate on global warming.
+Powerful House Democrats said Friday he planned to propose a steep new carbon tax that would raise the cost of burning oil, gas, and coal in a move that could shake up the political debate on global warming.

 It runs directly counter to the view of most Democrats that any tax on energy would be a politically disastrous approach to slowing global warming.